 Selected terms set forth in Chapter 2, Definitions, are italicized where they appear in code text.
 Such terms are not italicized where the definition set forth in Chapter 2 does not impart the intended meaning in the use of the term.
-The terms selected have definitions which the user should read carefully to facilitate better understanding of the code.
+The terms selected have definitions that the user should read carefully to better understand the code.